Computation of cyclic redundancy checks: CRC-32 example

-Byte-Slicing using multiple tables
+Byte-slicing using multiple tables

-There exists a slice-by-N (typically slice-by-8 for CRC32; N ≤ 64) algorithm that usually doubles or triples the performance compared to the Sarwate algorithm.
-Instead of reading 8 bits at a time, the algorithm reads 8N bits at a time.
+There exists a slice-by-n (typically slice-by-8 for CRC32) algorithm that usually doubles or triples the performance compared to the Sarwate algorithm.
+Instead of reading 8 bits at a time, the algorithm reads 8n bits at a time.
 Doing so maximizes performance on superscalar processors.

 It is unclear who actually invented the algorithm.